oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_diff_response_facts_module.rst

 ..
 Description

 - Fetches details about a DiffResponse resource in Oracle Cloud Infrastructure
 - Compares two revisions for their differences.
-Supports comparison between two refs or commits.
+Supports comparison between two references or commits.

 ..
 Aliases